SmartekWorks/smartekworks.github.io/swat/guide_execution.md

 2. Check the checkbox before scenario `S0001`, and all the cases under the scenario will be automatically checked. **Execute** button will be displayed on the button toolbar as well.
 3. Click **Execute** button, and **New Execution** page will be displayed.
 4. You have several settings on **New Execution** page.
 However you will usually use the default settings except **Target Platform**.
 You can also remove cases or change case order from the case list on the right.
 5. In **Target Platform**, SWAT will select the platform according to your default settings if it is available.
 You can also choose different execution services and platforms available in each service.
-(For multiple platform selection, you need press `Ctrl/Command` or `Shift` key while selecting.)
+(For multiple platform selection, you need press `Ctrl/Command` or `Shift` key while selecting.
+If you select multiple platforms, you will create several executions, one for each platform.)
 6. Click **OK** button to create the execution. **Executions** page will be displayed.
 7. On **Executions** page, you can view the progress of execution and cases under the execution.

-Note: If you select multiple platforms, you will create several executions, one for each platform.
+Note: The *Bing Sample Scenario* doesn't work on mobile platforms sinces the HTMLs we captured are different from that for mobiles.

 Working with Test Result
 ---